Colombo2496/usyd-amme-thesis-template/README.md

 ### Choosing the bibliography style

 `PhDThesisPSnPDF` currently supports two styles `authoryear` and `numbered (default)`.
-Citation style has to be set.
+Citation style has been set to ieeetr.
 You can also specify `custombib` style and customise the bibliography.

 * `authoryear`: For author-year citation eg., Krishna (2013)